 CBD has no known genetic links.
 It is less common than other atypical Parkinsonian syndromes like Multiple System Atrophy (MSA) or Progressive Supranuclear Palsy (PSP).

 There is currently no cure for CBD, and treatment focuses on managing symptoms.
-This may include medications, physical therapy, speech and language therapy, and dietary changes to help improve quality of life.
-If you or someone you know is experiencing symptoms that could be related to CBD, it is important to consult a healthcare provider for a proper diagnosis and assemeble a care team to form a comprehensive management plan.
+This may include medications, physiotherapy, speech pathology, and dietary changes to help improve quality of life.
+If you or someone you know is experiencing symptoms that could be related to CBD, it is important to consult a healthcare provider for a proper diagnosis and assemble a care team to form a comprehensive management plan.

 Causes